Conformal dynamics at infinity for groups with contracting elements: Horofunction boundary as convergence boundary

-Let $h$ be a contracting element on $\U$, so that $\langle h\rangle o$ is a contracting quasi-geodesic.
-The repelling and attracting fixed points $[h^-], [h^+]$ in $\bX$ do not depend on $o\in \U$, and any two horofunctions in $[h^+]$ (or $[h^-]$) has uniform difference by Corollary \ref{ContractUnifDiff}.
+We now associate the fixed points to a contracting element.
+Let $h$ be a contracting element on $\U$, so that $\langle h\rangle o$ is a contracting quasi-geodesic by definition.
+The repelling and attracting fixed points $[h^-], [h^+]$ in $\hU$ do not depend on $o\in \U$.
+Indeed, by Corollary \ref{ContractUnifDiff}, any two horofunctions in $[h^+]$ (or $[h^-]$) have a finite difference depending on the contracting constant of $\langle h\rangle o$.